How to pick YOUR wedding photographer

 – Somewhere in between the two

 It’s not the pose, therefore, that’s being photographed; but your personalities.
-And in this middle group, mainly the posing is reserved for the quiet moments of the husband and wife together.
+And in this middle group, mainly the posing is reserved for the quiet moments of the happy couple together.

-The pros of this: primarily a documentary style that captures the story of your day but with a few beautifully staged moments of the husband and wife together; focusing on the personality and interaction of the couple in love over the aesthetic beauty of the pose itself.
+The pros of this: primarily a documentary style that captures the story of your day but with a few beautifully staged moments of the couple together; focusing on the personality and interaction of the couple in love over the aesthetic beauty of the pose itself.

 What about photographers that still shoot film?
 Why might photographers still choose to shoot on film in the digital age; and why might a couple want a photographer to capture their wedding on film?